zwiebert/tronferno-mcu/docs/ftron_data_format.md

 * 3-byte Device ID, There are different kind of IDs.
 The kind is encoded in the first nibble (4 bit)  of the ID:  plain-sender: 0x1, sun-sensor: 0x2, central-unit=0x8, receiver=0x9.

    * ID of a receiver (9xxxx):  A motor has a designated 5 digit hex code number.
 This number is printed on the motor itself and on the cable-sticker.
-5 digts are 5 nibbles or 2.5 bytes, not 3.
+5 digits are 5 nibbles or 2.5 bytes, not 3.
 Prefix these 2.5 bytes with number 9.
 This will be the Device ID of the Receiver.
-If, for example, your orignal 2411 central unit gets destroyed, you need to press the set button of a motor to pair it to your new 2411.
+If, for example, your original 2411 central unit gets destroyed, you need to press the set button of a motor to pair it to your new 2411.
 Or you can add that code into your new 2411 and send the "press the button" command via RF to that motor.

    * ID of central unit (8xxxx).
 Its not printed out anywhere, because there is no need to know it, when using the original hardware.